KTibow/requireit/README.md

 # Requireit automatically imports and installs!
 shutdown(time=120)
 ```
 Requireit is designed to be simple, and that means that this README is too.
 As for a reason it isn't available on pip yet?
-Because it would be impractical to install a package that installs other packages. 🔄😄Just bundle it up with your code!
+Because it would be impractical to install a package that installs other packages.
+Just bundle it up with your code!
-Feel free to contribute.
-Bye!
+One last thing?
+It'd be nice if you can help out by contributing.
+Thanks!